 - Joy of Prairie and Gardens- adorned with flowers

-Coin Throwing- Why and What Happens to the Money?
+Coin Throwing in Trevi Fountain- Why and What Happens to the Money?

 When I travel, I like to do all the fun little rituals that promise everything from good luck to falling in love.
 So like custom dictates, I turned my back to the water and using my right hand, tossed a coin over my left shoulder.
 There…now I guaranteed my return to Rome!
 Legend holds, that if you toss in a second coin you’ll fall in love with an Italian.
 I’ve even heard that throwing in three coins means you will marry an Italian.